ngeorgiadis/hash_skyline/README.md

 # Hash Branch and Bound Skyline
 This project implements Branch and Bound Skyline.
-To efficient calculate the skyline in high dimensionality datasets the R-Tree has been replaced with hashing algorithms.
+To efficient calculate the skyline in high dimensionality datasets the R-Tree was replaced with hashing algorithms.
-Four state-of-the-art hashing algorithms are used here instead of R-Tree.
+Four state-of-the-art hashing algorithms was used here instead of R-Tree.

-In the following paper there are details regarding performance and experimentation of different skyline calculation algorithms.
+In the following paper there are details regarding performance and experimentation of different skyline calculation strategies.
-Results of this study shows that hashing algorithms are more efficient in high dimensional space.
+The results of this study shows that calculating the skyline of hign dimensional data (i.e. image descriptor vectors) is better handled when using hashing structures as partitioning method.

 Nikolaos Georgiadis, Eleftherios Tiakas, and Yannis Manolopoulos.
 2017.
 Detecting Intrinsic Dissimilarities in Large Image Databases through Skylines.